-Aiming to resolve this conflict, we review a growing interdisciplinary body of research that aims to tackle this question from an evolutionary perspective.
-This research is consistent with the Cultural Brain Hypothesis (Boyd, 2017; Henrich, 2016; Laland, 2017; Muthukrishna et al., 2018; Muthukrishna & Henrich, 2016; Street et al., 2017): Humans, to a degree not seen in other species, rely on a massive body of accumulated cultural information to survive and thrive, even in the harsh hunter-gatherer environments that characterized the last two million years of our evolutionary history.
+Here, taking a broader perspective, we deploy an evolutionary approach to humans as a cultural species that integrates a diverse body of research from different disciplines including those under rubrics, such as "the extended mind" (Clark & Chalmers, 1998), "collective intelligence" (Engel et al., 2015; Woolley, Chabris, Pentland, Hashmi, & Malone, 2010), "community-of-knowledge" (Sloman & Rabb, 2016), "cultural intelligence" (van Schaik & Burkart, 2011), and "distributed cognition" (Hollan, Hutchins, & Kirsh, 2000).
+Here, we explain how this collective brain evolved and how it shapes, sharpens, and distributes the cognitive abilities of each of its constituent brains.
+To do this, we draw on the Cultural Brain Hypothesis (Boyd, 2017; Henrich, 2016; Laland, 2017; Muthukrishna & Henrich, 2016; Muthukrishna, Doebeli, Chudek, & Henrich, 2018; Street, Navarrete, Reader, & Laland, 2017).
+Humans, to a degree not seen in other species, rely on a massive body of accumulated cultural information to survive and thrive, even in the harsh hunter-gatherer environments that characterized the last 2 million years of our evolutionary history.
 As evolved cultural learners, individuals adapt to their worlds not by figuring it out anew each generation, but by primarily learning from others, especially earlier generations.
-That acquired information includes motivations, beliefs, skills, know-how, heuristics, (over)confidence, emotional reactions, facial expressions, decision-making heuristics and attentional biases.
-The Cultural Brain Hypotheses suggests that both the massive expansion of our brains and the shifts in human life histories (short gestation, extended childhood, menopause, etc.) were driven by the selection pressures created by an everexpanding body of adaptive cultural information capable of delivering fitness benefits to those capable of acquiring, storing, organizing, applying and retransmitting this information.
-The resulting increase of 56 billion neurons over about 2 million years were 'for'-from natural selection's perspective-learning from and transmitting to others, not for individually solving problems.
+This information includes motivations, beliefs, skills, know-how, heuristics, (over)confidence, emotional reactions, decision heuristics, and attentional biases.

-The upshot of this culture-gene coevolutionary process is that our capacities for innovation and creativity are heavily influenced by collective brains-the community of networked minds that exchange the accumulated body of cultural information at any given time.
-Crucially, our collective brains involve not just what we might normally think of as the elements of culture-tools, techniques, approaches, recipes, beliefs and values-but also how we think and what we think about.
-Below, we highlight four insights that arise from the Cultural and Collective Brain Hypotheses:
+Computational modeling of the Cultural Brain Hypotheses (Muthukrishna et al., 2018) illustrates how brain size, life history, and the corpus of adaptive cultural knowledge can coevolve, driven by the autocatalytic interaction of genes and culture.
+As the cost of larger brains grew in terms of calorie requirements and challenges to birthing a big-brained baby, human life histories evolved to support an ever-growing cumulative cultural corpus.
+Gestation grew shorter, childhood extended, and menopause evolved, all driven by the selection pressures created by an ever-expanding body of adaptive cultural information capable of delivering fitness benefits to those capable of acquiring, storing, organizing, applying, and retransmitting this information (Kendal et al., 2018; Tomasello, 1999; Tomasello, Kruger, & Ratner, 1993).
+The resulting increase of 56 billion neurons over about 2 million years were "for"-from natural selection's perspective-learning from and transmitting to others, not for individually solving problems.
+These neural and life history changes were alone insufficient to store the ever-expanding body of knowledge, leading eventually to a division of information and labor (Migliano & Vinicius, 2022) and collective computation (Chater, 2022; Hollan et al., 2000; Hutchins, 1995).
+Crucially, our collective brains involve not just what we might normally think of as the elements of culture-tools, techniques, approaches, recipes, beliefs, and values-but also how we think and what we think about.
+That is, cultural evolution within collective brains rewrote our brains' software, giving us new ways of thinking, which ultimately made us cleverer (Dennett, 2009, 2017; Sterelny, 2012).
+Below, we highlight and summarize four insights that arise from the Cultural and Collective Brain Hypotheses: